jddunn/jddunn.github.io/_posts/projects/tenets.md

 grep -r "self\.processed_chunks"
 ```

-Usually it'll find it after like 1-2 attempts after the first failed honestly, it's not such a hindrance you find yourself needing to use a new tool.
+Usually it'll find it after like 1-2 attempts after the first failed honestly, it's not such a hindrance you find it to be a real issue.

 The example's exaggerated to demonstrate a symptom of a larger issue at play interacting with LLMs, cause I guess what **really** gets me is the first step *always* (at the moment) seems to be, query the exact phrase the user's looking for in every file.
-That just seems dumb, even for a first move, even for a LLM.
+That is dumb, even for a first move, even for a LLM.
 Then of course it has graceful escalation from there, regexing multiple synonyms or breaking down the phrase into manageable chunks.

-What's also strange is the LLM has full access to your files, to read at least however, they won't go too exploratory in the process of finding and collecting the data (even after you give them permission!).
-LLMs won't (importantly it's won't not can't) even recursively walk a directory and at least check for file names (reading contents might be too much to ask for) to build a tree structure to *understand* what the codebase actually looks like; at most it'll look at the imports in a relevant file or two, traces some key methods, and calls it good (which it often does work well).
+What's also strange is the LLM has full access to your files (read at least) but they won't go too exploratory in the process of finding and collecting the data (even after you give them permission!).
+LLMs won't (importantly it's *won't* not *can't*) even recursively walk a directory and at least check for file names (reading contents is too much to ask for) to build a tree structure to *understand* what the codebase actually looks like; at most it'll look at the imports in a relevant file or two and trace some key methods.
+Claude Opus at this point oftentimes just tries to read the first 100 lines or so before it stops, hoping it's gotten enough.

-It seems a surprisingly weak process for document similarity, a problem with a lot of thought about solutions, and something that's a core utility of AI programming assistants.
+This is insanely weak for document similarity, a problem with a lot of innovated on solutions already, and something that's a foundational utility of AI programming assistants.

-And we're not even going to think about the costs of additional LLM calls when static tools could do the job, especially when conversations get larger and LLMs start summarizing with more LLMs (when extractive summarization algorithms or something like BERT, though BERT's significantly slower could work fine).
+And we're not even going to think about the costs of additional LLM calls when static tools could do the job, especially when conversations get larger and LLMs start summarizing with more LLMs (just extractive summarization algorithms or something like BERT, though BERT's significantly slower, work great if not better since they are more deterministic, which in code, absolutely you do not want paraphrasing).

-Sometimes, AI-oriented platforms *insist* on LLMs ingesting and outputting every solution, which in some cases makes sense, and in others seems stubborn and backwards.
-And sometimes, more often than not, these sort of barriers are almost intended consequences stemming from safeguards or system instructions to optimize token windows.
+We'll see AI platforms *insist* on LLMs ingesting and outputting every solution, which does makes sense sometimes, and other times seems stubborn and backwards.
+And more often than not these sort of barriers are intended consequences stemming from safeguards or system instructions to optimize token windows.

 ## What is

-**tenets** is a Python library that intelligently navigates repos (or any directory of files) to match, analyze, summarize, and aggregate the most relevant context based on speed, accuracy, or token limits.
+**tenets** is a Python library that intelligently navigates repos (or any directory of files) to match, analyze, summarize, and aggregate the most relevant context based on speed, accuracy, and token limits.
 It uses deterministic algorithms (regex, BM25, cosine similarity) with optional ML embeddings for semantic understanding, and extractive summarization as well as optional LLM summarization that takes into account hierarchy in high-level metadata (how many times a function is referenced, how complex a function may be, etc.), imports / dependencies, and other metrics for heuristics for a total of [10 ranking factors](## Multi-Signal Ranking).

 None of tenets's functionality costs API credits - all processing is done locally.
 There are optional LLM integrations for summarizing, but the recommended route is using the built-in [summarizer algorithms](https://github.com/jddunn/tenets/blob/master/tenets/core/summarizer/strategies.py) first.